francesco-saponaro/crypthome/README.md

 The user will also be able to purchase crypto merchandise via the e-commerce Crypthomerch section, therefore also bringing monetary incentive to the website owner.
 ### Note for the assessor
 Although a profile is not needed to explore the website and buy merchandise from Crypthomerch, most of Crypthome features like demo buying and selling tokens, and access to the portfolio page are available once registered and logged in.
-If you would like to test run the website and have fun with the features without having to create an account, you can use this account which has plenty of positions and history on its name:
+If you would like to test run the website and have fun with the features without having to create an account, you can use this superuser account which has plenty of positions and history on its name:
-**USERNAME: fran, PASSWORD: codeinstitute**.
+**USERNAME: fran, EMAIL:francescosaponaro5@gmail.com, PASSWORD: codeinstitute**.
 Enjoy :)

 ## User Stories